 Polaris is a huge opportunity for GSA small business contractors.
 If your company offers IT services, services-based solutions, or is on the cutting edge of emerging technology, you should consider pursuing this contract.
 Once awarded, Polaris contractors will be part of an elite group that the government will go to for their IT services needs.

-If you and your company are not prepared to go after this contracting opportunity right now, there may be a chance for you to compete later on.
-The draft mentions there is a possibility of on ramping more companies as needed after the initial solicitation.
+If you and your company are not prepared to go after this contracting opportunity right now, there may be a chance for you to compete later on, especially if you are a HUBZone or SDVOSB.
+There is a possibility of on ramping more companies as needed after the initial solicitation.

 If you want to learn more about support options for preparing a Polaris offer, or would like to learn more about small business set-aside opportunities, feel free to reach out to one of our consultants.

 Stephanie Hagan is the Content Writer and Digital Editor for Winvale where she helps the marketing department continue to develop and distribute GSA and government contracting content.
 Stephanie grew up in Sarasota, Florida, and earned her Bachelor's of Arts in Journalism and Rhetoric/Communications from the University of Richmond.